moesabi/myrepo_comp383/README.md

 # Perform BLAST search on longest contig from SPAdes assembly

 Parse the BLAST result XML file using NCBIXML module and extract the top 10 alignments for each.
-Write into to a log file, including the accession number, percentage identity, alignment length, query start and end, subject start and end, bitscore, e-value, and alignment title
+Write into to the log file, including the accession number, percentage identity, alignment length, query start and end, subject start and end, bitscore, e-value, and alignment title

 ```python